 - 1 cup coarsely chopped walnuts, pecans, or hazelnuts (150 grams)

 - 1 cup milk chocolate chips (180 grams)

 - Pre-heat oven to 350°.

-- In a medium bowl whisk together flour and sugar, with a pastry blender mix in butter until it resembles coarse crumbs.
-Press into the bottom of an ungreased 9 x 9 inch cake pan ( I used a spring form pan).
+- In a medium bowl whisk together the flour and sugar, with a pastry blender or fork mix in butter until it resembles coarse crumbs.
+Press onto the bottom of an ungreased 9 inch (23 cm) square cake pan ( I used a spring form pan or line the pan with parchment paper for easy removal).
 Bake for approximately 15 minutes.

-- In a medium pot, combine brown sugar and butter, over low-medium heat bring to a boil and stirring constantly boil for approximately 30 seconds to 1 minute, remove from heat and pour over baked shortbread base, sprinkle with chopped walnuts and bake for approximately 15 minutes.
+- In a medium pot, combine the brown sugar and butter, over medium/low heat, bring it to a boil, stirring constantly continue to boil for approximately 1-2 minutes, be sure not to let it burn, remove from the heat then pour over baked shortbread base, sprinkle the nuts on top then bake for approximately 13-15 minutes or until bubbly.

-- Remove from oven and immediately sprinkle with dark chocolate chips, let stand 3-5 minutes then with the tip of a knife, swirl gently the top to combine the nuts and chocolate.
-Let cool.
-Cut into small squares.
+- Remove from the oven and immediately sprinkle with milk chocolate chips, let stand for approximately 3 minutes then with the tip of a knife, gently swirl the chocolate.
+Let cool completely, then cut into small squares.
 Enjoy!